Thermoelectric transport properties of gapless pinned charge density waves: Effective theory of charge density waves

 where

-In the ordered state far from $T_c$ these expressions correspond to the peak in the real part of the spectra, located at finite ``pinning frequency'' $\omega_0$ with width $(\Omega + \Gamma)$.
+In the ordered state far from $T_c$ ($\omega_0 \gtrsim \Omega,\Gamma$) these expressions correspond to the peak in the real part of the spectra, located at finite ``pinning frequency'' $\omega_0$ with width $(\Omega + \Gamma)$.
 This is a manifestation of the gapped coherent sliding mode.
 The DC conductivities display a mixture of coherent and incoherent contributions, which can be recast as

 These expressions represent the main outcome of the EFT\cite{Armas:2019sbe,Amoretti:2021fch,Delacretaz:2021qqu}, which we are going to study.
-Note that both terms are usually negligible in the conventional gapped CDW: $\sigma_q$ is zero because of Galilean invariance, while $\sigma_\phi^{-1}$ is exponentially suppressed due to a gap in the quantum spectrum.
-This leads to a hard insulating behavior of the conventional pinned CDW.
+Note that both terms are usually negligible in the conventional gapped CDW: $\sigma_q$ is zero because of Galilean invariance, while $\sigma_\phi^{-1}$ is exponentially suppressed due to a gap in the spectrum.

 In presence of finite $\sigma_q$ and $\sigma_\phi^{-1}$, however, the DC conductivities depart from the conventional picture.
 Firstly, the electric conductivity is finite even in the broken phase, and secondly, the sign of the thermopower $\alpha$ is a result of the interplay between $\sigma_q$ and $\sigma_\phi^{-1}$ terms.
 In what follows we explore how this novel mechanisms come about in non-Fermi liquid, holographic models.